 A series of limestone tablets, each inscribed with the names of people who have died from AIDS, form a semicircle around the memorial.
 There is a separate tablet for Friends, Family and Those Who Care, for individuals, corporations, and supporters to express their commitment to the fight against HIV.
 The Indiana AIDS Memorial was re-dedicated on Friday, December 1, 2017 following the completion of $75,000 worth of work to improve access, landscaping, and the overall look of the Memorial.
 Speakers at the re-dedication included: Indianapolis Mayor Joseph Hogsett; and Keith Norwalk, President of Crown Hill Cemetery.

-The cost to have a name inscribed on one tablet is $100 for individuals.
-Fifty percent of the cost of the inscription is be tax-deductible to the extent permitted by law.
+The cost to have a name inscribed on a tablet is $100 for individuals.
+Fifty percent of the cost of the inscription is tax-deductible to the extent permitted by law.